stereopickle/DS_movie_EDA/README.md

 We see here that in the global market, even some of the lower production budget films have a potential of gaining high revenue.
 Bohemian Rhapsody and Coco are examples of such cases.
 It's important to note that these films were explicitly targeting the global market with universally common sentiment and worldwidely popular topic.

 We also looked at the main cast of each movies to see if they say anything about the worldwide vs. domestic trend difference.
 But given our dataset is limited to 10 years and individual actors don't have as many movie data to show individual differences beyond the movie differences.
-So this result speak to the overall movies than individual actors.
+So this result speaks to the overall movies than suggesting information about individual actors.
 Despite the fact, we still included here because we think it holds some meaningful information.
+We normalized the worldwide gross and domestic gross to compare them on the same scale as we were interested in knowing relative difference in success.

 ![Top 30 Successful Casts](PNG/Top30_Successful_Casts.png)

 Here we see that top 30 casts are all well above 95th percentile in either market.
-But from seeing the success of voice casts in global market relative to domestic market, we can presume animation may be relatively more successful domestically than other genres.
+But from seeing the success of voice casts in global market relative to domestic market, we can presume animation might have been relatively more successful domestically than other genres.

 ![Top 30-60 Successful Casts](PNG/Top30-60_Successful_Casts.png)

-Movies like Life of Pi, Aladdin, and Ready Player One had shown remarkably more success globally while their performance was about average for domestic crowd.
+Casts from the movies like Life of Pi, Aladdin, and Ready Player One had shown remarkably more success globally even when their performance was about average for domestic crowd.

 ![Top 20 Relative Stars](PNG/Top20_Relative_WorldwideStars.png)

-These are top 20 stars who's success in global market is relatively highest compared to that of domestic market.
-It brings Bollywood as an important market to target.

-Combining above points, we recommend investigaing more into diversity of represented crowd, 007, music, bollywood, gaming as keywords that might be appealing to the global market.
+These are top 20 stars whose success in global market is relatively highest compared to that of domestic market.
+This shows Bollywood as an important market to consider.
+Combining above points, we recommend investigating more into diversity of represented crowd, 007, music, bollywood, gaming as keywords that might be appealing to the global market.